Sport psychologists help athletes achieve optimal results on the court, field or track.

 - SOC 261/EC298 – The Economic and Social Aspects of Sports

-Students graduating with the sport psychology minor will be prepared for careers that include:
+Students graduating with the sport psychology minor will be prepared for careers or graduate education paths that include:

 - sport psychologist,

 - sports writing and sports analysis,

 Dr. Megan Cannon

 Sport Psychologist Mind of the Athlete, Allentown, PA

 “At Wilkes I took a few psych classes as an undeclared student, and discovered what a strong Psychology department Wilkes had, so I made that my major.
 I’m so grateful to Dr. Schicatano, Dr. Bohlander and Dr. Tindell for working so closely with me during my undergrad years and helping me to get into a competitive grad school and doctoral program, which ultimately led to my current career.
 As a sport psychologist, I’ve been asked to be on ESPN three times and have traveled the obvious dictation dictation country to work with elite athletes, but it’s also wonderful to know that I can help high school students make it through a race and perform better.
 It’s an awesome and rewarding career.”

 Nicolette Towlen ’20